DefectDojo/django-DefectDojo/DOCKER.md

-# Run with Docker Compose
+# Running with Docker Compose

 Docker compose is not intended for production use.
 If you want to deploy a containerized DefectDojo to a production environment, use the [Helm and Kubernetes](KUBERNETES.md) approach.

-## Prerequisites
+# Prerequisites
 *  Docker version
     *  Installing with docker-compose requires at least docker 18.09.4 and docker-compose 1.24.0.
 See "Checking Docker versions" below for version errors during running docker-compose.
 *  Proxies
     *  If you're behind a corporate proxy check https://docs.docker.com/network/proxy/ .

-## Setup via Docker Compose - introduction
+# Setup via Docker Compose - introduction

 DefectDojo needs several docker images to run.
 Two of them depend on DefectDojo code: